Lebensphilosophie: Influence

 The direct influence of Lebensphilosophie thinkers on academic philosophy remained limited, despite their great popularity with the masses, mainly because of their hostility to reason and science.
 Instead, someone like Bergson had an influence on other genres, such as writers like Marcel Proust and political scientists like Charles Péguy and Georges Sorel.

 Only after the Second World War, when the Lebensphilosophie lost importance, did Henri Bergson's influence also become clear in academic philosophy.
-Later thinkers such as Jean-Paul Sartre and Maurice Merleau-Ponty often contrasted their views with those of Bergson in order to expose the differences, but in doing so they nevertheless betrayed the influence that Bergson had exerted on their work.
+Later thinkers such as Jean-Paul Sartre and Maurice Merleau-Ponty often contrasted their views with those of Bergson to expose the differences, but in doing so they nevertheless betrayed the influence that Bergson had exerted on their work.
 Traces of the Lebensphilosophie can also be recognized in the work of Max Scheler and Martin Heidegger.

 This is even more explicit in the work of the French poststructuralist Gilles Deleuze, who characterized himself as a "vitalist".
 In 1966, Deleuze wrote a book, "Le Bergsonisme", which revived the study of Bergson's work.
 Furthermore, the Lebensphilosophie can also be found in the form of concepts such as biopolitics and biopower in the work of Michel Foucault or Giorgio Agamben.

 In 1993, Ferdinand Fellmann attempted to rehabilitate the Lebensphilosophie, after it had been rejected as a "disturbance in philosophy" due to the ideological abuse by National Socialism.
 According to Fellmann, human self-understanding is not only the product of a "Cartesian cogito", but must also take into account the irrational physical and emotional aspects of human existence.
 He also points out that contemporary analytical philosophy and the philosophy of mind are also influenced by the Lebensphilosophie.